ga4gh-duri/ga4gh-duri.github.io/researcher_ids/ga4gh_passport_v1.md

     The services defined in this specification that are based on services defined by the GA4GH AAI Specification MUST also conform to the GA4GH AAI Specification.

-    -   Passport Visa Issuer MUST conform as a GA4GH AAI Embedded Token Issuer.
+    -   Passport Visa Issuer MUST conform as a GA4GH AAI Visa Issuer.

     -   Passport Broker MUST conform as a GA4GH AAI Broker.